stasquatch/stasquatch/README.md

 **Pronouns**: she/her

 You can call me Stacy, Stace, or Stasquatch.
-I'm currently a senior full-stack engineer at LaunchDarkly, contributing to golang and react codebases.
+I'm currently a senior full-stack engineer at LaunchDarkly, contributing to Golang and React codebases.
 Previously, I've worked at HashiCorp and CardinalCommerce/Visa.
 In my previous careers, I worked as a graphic designer, marketer, and copywriter.

-**Fast facts:**

-🐕 I have a dog named Noodle and I won't hesitate to share pics

-👽 I like hearing about ghosts, bigfoot, aliens, etc.

-🐴 I'm a horse girl; I've ridden on and off for ~13 years

-📓 I value structure, order, and efficiency, and strive to balance high quality with pragmatism

-😀 I'm an emoji and gif enthusiast

 # Values